CodeCraftsmanSandeep/everything_is_logical/OS/readme.md

                         - This matches lines which has pattern one or more "a"s followed by one or more "b"s.
                     - grep -E "ab*" filename
                         - This matches line which has pattern one 'a' followed by one (or) more 'b's
+        - mount
+            - "Mounting" refers to the process of making a storage device (such as a hard drive, SSD, USB drive, or network storage) accessible to the system by associating it with a directory (mount point).
+            - When you mount a file system, the operating system can read and write data on the storage device.
+Without mounting, the OS doesn't have access to the device.
+            - A mount point is the directory where the file system is made accessible.
+For example, / is the root directory, and various other file systems or devices are mounted at different directories.
+            - Commands:
+                - mount
+                    - When you run the mount command, you're essentially listing all the file systems and devices that are currently "mounted" and available for the operating system to access.
         - man
             - The command to display documentation about other Linux commands.
 For example, man ls shows the manual for the ls command.
         - script